vmware-tanzu/cartographer/examples/source-to-knative-service/README.md

 ```

 - [source-controller], for providing the ability to find new commits to a git
-  repository and making it internally available to other components
+  repository and making it internally available to other resources

 ```bash
 kubectl create namespace gitops-toolkit